-Ho Chi Minh city is an exhilarating, cheerful metropolis that boasts of being the biggest economic center in Vietnam.
+Often referred to as Saigon, Ho Chi Minh city is an exhilarating, cheerful metropolis that boasts of being the biggest economic center in Vietnam.
+Not just that its also very famous for its cuisine, especially its Pho( the traditional Vietnamese noodle soup) and more!
 Located on the banks of river Saigon, this city is home to a variety of festivals and cultures, and comprises of people from various ethnicities.
 And while the city is known for its historical buildings as well as museums, it is the festivals in Ho Chi Minh city that really attract the tourists.

 1. Whale Festival

 In this festival, people worship and respect Whales as god.
 They believe Whales are the ones that save the fishermen as well as the people living on the coast from dangers caused by strong winds or big waves.
 The festival consists of various ceremonies, the ‘Gentlemen Greeting Ceremony’ being the most important and popular ceremony.

 Where: Can Thanh Commune, Can Gio District, Ho Chi Minh city

 Coming to the world famous Lantern festival in Ho Chi Minh which is a sight to behold!
 Well, this beautiful festival features children all over buying, or even making lanterns for themselves.
 They can also be seen indulging in activities like lion dances or even setting up food booths selling fruits, sweets, etc. The idea behind this festival is to bring an animal or person down from the moon.
 Hence, the children lighting lanterns acts as an enlightened path for the animal or person coming down.

 Suggested Read: 10 Most Romantic Things To Do In Ho Chi Minh City

 3. Tết Trung Nguyên or Lễ Vu Lan (Ghost Festival)